roeldev/maelstrom/README.md

 > Note that you should pass gulp to the maelstrom function wich is returned by `require('maelstrom')`.
 Without this, maelstrom will not work.

 ####Using a specific plugin/task
 When you only want to use a certain plugin and/or task, you'll have to add a little more code.
 Below you'll find an example of what is possible.
-For a better explanation of the used maelstrom functions, check the [API][section-api].
+For a better explanation of the used maelstrom functions, check the [API][docs-api].

 ```js
 var gulp      = require('gulp'),